EleutherAI/website/content-blog/rotary-embeddings.md

 \end{equation}
 where $q_j$ is the $j^{th}$ coordinate of $\mathbf{q}\in\mathbb{C}^{d/2}$ and $\vec{e_j}$ is the $j^{th}$ unit vector of $\mathbb{C}^{d/2}$.

-#### How is this different from the sinusoidal embeddings used in "Attention is All You Need"?
+### How is this different from the sinusoidal embeddings used in "Attention is All You Need"?

-A response many of us at EleutherAI had when first coming across this was "how does this differ from sinusoidal embeddings,"" so we feel it is worth discussing this comparison.
+A response many of us at EleutherAI had when first coming across this was "how does this differ from sinusoidal embeddings," so we feel it is worth discussing this comparison.
 There are two ways that rotary embeddings are different from sinusoidal embeddings:
 1. Sinusoidal embeddings apply to each coordinate individually, while rotary embeddings mix pairs of coordinates
 2. Sinusoidal embeddings add a $\cos(m\theta)$ or $\sin(m\theta)$ term, while rotary embeddings use a multiplicative factor.

 While we have only begun to experiment with the foundational ideas at play here, we feel that

-### Okay, what About in Practice?
+## Okay, what About in Practice?

-After reading  Jianlin Su's original blog post [14], we were curious how well such a first-principles approach to positional encoding would stack up against existing methods.
+After reading  Jianlin Su's original blog posts [12, 13], we were curious how well such a first-principles approach to positional encoding would stack up against existing methods.
 Despite a tremendous amount of papers that have come out claiming to improve the transformer architecture, very few approaches generalize well across codebases and tasks.
 However, we have found that rotary positional embeddings perform as well or better than other positional embedding techniques in every architecture we have tried.

-#### Implementation
+### Implementation

 A naive implementation of rotary position embeddings would left multiply every query and key at position $m$ by the following block diagonal matrix:
 \begin{equation*}